Which are the best beginner handguns?

-Without experience handling and selecting firearms, buying your first handgun can be truly overwhelming.
+Without experience handling a firearm (even at a gun range), buying your first handgun can be truly overwhelming.
 The array of gun styles, brands, calibers – and even basic questions like revolver vs semi-auto – are tough to navigate.

 Many beginners make their choice based on things like looks or familiarity from movies – all without thinking about what would actually be the most effective handgun for a new shooter.